 Susan Waterbury, violinist, has performed in many parts of the world, including the United States, Europe, Turkey, and China.
 The New York Times commended Waterbury’s playing, writing, “Waterbury’s songful flights…were especially compelling”.
 The Los Angeles Times wrote, “…achieved strong, characterful playing – as was the case throughout the evening – of the excellent violinist, Susan Waterbury”.

-Waterbury is Professor of Violin at the Ithaca College School of Music in Ithaca, NY and maintains an active performing schedule.
+Waterbury served as Professor of Violin at the Ithaca College School of Music in Ithaca, NY and maintains an active performing schedule.
 Former faculty positions include at the Cleveland Institute of Music with the Cavani String Quartet as String Quartet in Residence, at The University of Memphis as an Associate Professor of Violin and member of the Ceruti String Quartet, and at Garth Newel Music Center as Co-Artistic Director and Artist in Residence.